AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Now you should see the following page instead of the `index.html` from earlier:

-{% include picture.html img="webrick" ext="PNG" alt="The WEBrick server for our Jekyll site." %}
+{% include picture.html img="webrick" ext="png" alt="The WEBrick server for our Jekyll site." %}

 Hmm...
 Our `index.html` and `about.html` pages have vanished!
 Plus, our newly created `_pages/` directory is nowhere to be found.
 The latter behavior is expected because the directory has a leading underscore—and if you'll recall, Jekyll doesn't process those kinds of directories unless you tell it to.